Course Scheduling Preference for Veteran Students

 Students, who have identified themselves as being veterans, as defined above, will automatically receive a priority registration PIN.
 Students who believe they are veterans as defined above and who have not yet identified themselves as such should submit a DD214, to the Assistant Director of Veterans Services and Records, located in Zimbar Hall, Room 160.

-Veterans, Military Members, Spouses, and children seeking or pursuing a higher education are eligible for numerous scholarship and grant opportunities.
+Veterans, Military Members, Spouses, and children seeking or pursuing a higher education are eligible for numerous scholarships and grants:

 With the addition of the Post 9/11 Bill, financial aid opportunities for veterans and active duty military students have increased tremendously.
 Unfortunately, navigating the complex financial aid system remains difficult and time consuming, causing many students to lose out on valuable financial help.
 To bridge this gap our team has created a financial aid guide for military service members and their families.